 Relax and recharge at one of our quaint accommodations, experience a selection of dining experiences and enjoy some time gabbing with locals.
 There are many things to do in the area.
-Stettler hosts a variety of attractions; museums, Alberta Prairie Steam Excursions, local sports and recreation.
+Stettler hosts a variety of attractions; museums, Alberta Prairie Railway, local sports and recreation.
 Donalda and Big Valley are only a hop away and offer great photo opportunities such as the World’s Largest Lamp and Willow Canyon in Donalda and Jimmy Jock Boardwalk and St. Edmund’s Blue Church in Big Valley.
 Learn more about how the west once was without all of the lines.
-Alberta Prairie offers a one-of-a-kind experience as you meander your way to Big Valley by rail on board a restored locomotive from between 1920-1958.
+Alberta Prairie Railway offers a one-of-a-kind experience as you meander your way to Big Valley by rail on board a restored locomotive from between 1920-1958.
 The local rodeos get you up close and personal to the rank and rowdy action!
 Stettler offers many annual events each month including the Stettler Pheasant Festival in October

 Take a moment to breathe and get back in touch with nature at Buffalo Lake!
 Opportunities to relax and enjoy the beaches, birding, hiking or fishing are abundant.
 Get ready to experience some close encounters with local wildlife during your travels.
 Browse the Destination Stettler visitor’s guide and envision your vacation to Stettler.
 Don’t take our word for it- come see for yourself!